-Why You’ll Love This Chocolate Granola
+Why You’ll Love This Recipe

 • Rich chocolate flavor in every bite

-• Way better than store-bought (and healthier too!)
+• Better than store-bought (and healthier too!)

-• Made with feel-good ingredients (hello fiber + healthy fats!)
+• Made with simple, wholesome ingredients

-• Vegan, gluten-free & naturally sweetened
+• Vegan, gluten-free, and naturally sweetened

-• Doubles as a snack or breakfast—you’ll be hooked
+• Doubles as a breakfast or snack

 Ingredients You’ll Need